beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 ```

 If you're curious, that hexadecimal number is 140,727,326,896,068 in
-base 10.
-That's the index into memory where the variable `i`'s data is
+decimal (base 10 just like Grandma used to use).
+That's the index into
+memory where the variable `i`'s data is stored.
-stored.
 It's the address of `i`.
 It's the location of `i`.
-It's a
-pointer to `i`.
+It's a pointer to `i`.

 It's a pointer because it lets you know where `i` is in memory.
 Like a
-literal sign with an arrow on it pointing at a thing, this number
+home address written on a scrap of paper tells you where you can find a
-indicates to us where in memory we can find the value of `i`.
-It points
+particular house, this number indicates to us where in memory we can
-to `i`.
+find the value of `i`.
+It points to `i`.

-Again, we don't really care what the number is, generally.
-We just care
+Again, we don't really care what the address's exact number is,
-that it's a pointer to `i`.
+generally.
+We just care that it's a pointer to `i`.

 ## Pointer Types {#pttypes}